Why the Zero Code?

 Achieving zero emissions from new construction will require the complete elimination of on-site fossil fuel consumption, such as fossil gas for space and water heating or cooking.
 Instead, buildings must draw their power solely from carbon-free, renewable sources located either on- or off-site.

 New construction must also rely on energy-efficient systems to ensure that total building energy use is minimal, thus enabling the carbon-free, renewable energy sources to easily and more economically meet demand.
-To that end, Architecture 2030 developed the ZERO Code and its implementation framework.
+To that end, Architecture 2030 developed the Zero Code Renewable Energy Procurement Framework.

-The ZERO Code is a building energy standard that includes both prescriptive and performance paths for building energy efficiency compliance (based on the highest performing national standards that are available to municipalities and building professionals worldwide) and is supported by compliance tools and simulation software.
+The Zero Code Renewable Energy Procurement Framework includes both prescriptive and performance paths for building energy efficiency compliance (based on the highest performing national standards that are available to municipalities and building professionals worldwide) and is supported by compliance tools and simulation software.

-Complying with the ZERO Code entails first meeting the minimum prescriptive or performance requirements for building energy efficiency defined by any of the following: ASHRAE Standard 90.1-2016, ASHRAE Standard 90.1-2019, IECC 2021, 2018 International Green Construction Code (IgCC) and ASHRAE Standard 189.1-2017, 2019 or the upcoming 2022 California BEES.
-As part of a standardized and predictable process to continue to advance energy efficiency, new standards that exceed the current standards will be incorporated into the ZERO Code as they are published.
+Complying with the Zero Code Renewable Energy Procurement Framework entails first meeting the minimum prescriptive or performance requirements for building energy efficiency defined by any of the following: ASHRAE Standard 90.1-2016, ASHRAE Standard 90.1-2019, IECC 2021, 2018 International Green Construction Code (IgCC) and ASHRAE Standard 189.1-2017, 2019 or the upcoming 2022 California BEES.
+As part of a standardized and predictable process to continue to advance energy efficiency, new standards that exceed the current standards will be incorporated into the framework as they are published.

-The ZERO Code offers code adaptable language and a flexible approach for incorporating renewable energy, both through on-site generation and/or off-site procurement.
-By establishing a flexible approach, the ZERO Code is applicable to all new commercial and institutional buildings, and mid- to high-rise housing, including buildings with limited on-site renewable energy generating capacity (e.g. buildings in dense urban environments).
+The Zero Code Renewable Energy Procurement Framework offers code adaptable language and a flexible approach for incorporating renewable energy, both through on-site generation and/or off-site procurement.
+By establishing a flexible approach, the framework is applicable to all new commercial and institutional buildings, and mid- to high-rise housing, including buildings with limited on-site renewable energy generating capacity (e.g. buildings in dense urban environments).

-The ZERO Code Renewable Energy Standard has been adopted into the 2021 International Energy Conservation Code as the Zero Code Renewable Energy Appendix.
+The Zero Code Renewable Energy Procurement Framework has been adopted into the 2021 International Energy Conservation Code as Appendix CC: Zero Energy Commercial Building Provisions.

 A technical support document is available that describes several potential options for off-site procurement of renewable energy within the context of codes, and presents a process for evaluating and assigning a weight to each procurement method.

-The ZERO Code is supported by Energy Calculators that ease the implementation process and reduce errors when applying the prescriptive compliance path.
-An Application Program Interface (API) for the national and international ZERO Code version of the software has been developed, enabling the software to be implemented as a website or an application for smart phones and tablets.
+The Zero Code Renewable Energy Procurement Framework is supported by Energy Calculators that ease the implementation process and reduce errors when applying the prescriptive compliance path.
+An Application Program Interface (API) for the national and international versions of the software has been developed, enabling the software to be implemented as a website or an application for smartphones and tablets.
 Ultimately this approach will save years and valuable resources that would otherwise be spent on developing new compliance tools and mechanisms.